dennis-roof/Wilderness/README.md

 Generating configurable wilderness

 ## Requirements
-This project requires Lua 5.3.
-In Ubuntu:
+This project requires GCC and Lua 5.3.
+To install the dev libraries in Ubuntu, run this in the terminal:
 >apt-get install liblua5.3-dev

 ## Compiling with GCC
+To compile the code, run this in the terminal:
 >gcc -o generate_world generate_world.c -I/usr/include -llua5.3

-Or run the compile sh script with Lua 5.3 and GCC installed:
+Or run the compile sh script:
->./compile
+>./compile.sh

 ## Running the world generator
 To generate the world, run this in the terminal: